Health & Safety

 Ringers should not put themselves in a position that would place themselves, or others, in danger.
 The BTO does not take any responsibility or liability for any actions and subsequent consequences from the activities of ringers.

-BTO carries insurance for liabilities to third parties for loss, damage or injury, and can provide written confirmation for any landowner requesting it - our
+BTO carries insurance for liabilities to third parties for loss, damage or injury, and can provide written confirmation for any landowner requesting it - ourfacilities.management [at] bto.org.

 Two leaflets that are particularly relevant to ringers are available below.

-Occassionally, bird ringers might accidentally catch bats in mist nets.
+Occasionally, bird ringers might accidentally catch bats in mist nets.
 A small number of bats in the UK have been found to carry a form of rabies.
-More infomation about the risks, and action to take if bitten or scratched by a bat, can be found on the bats and rabies page.
+More information about the risks, and action to take if bitten or scratched by a bat, can be found on the bats and rabies page.

 Ringers may also be impacted by outbreaks of Avian Influenza in commercial premises when temporary ringing suspensions may be put in place.
 Ringers will be informed when suspensions are in operation.

 Please note: this is not relevant to the current outbreak of AI in wild birds.
 Please refer to this page for additional guidance relating to that outbreak and to the general health and safety page for guidance information for fieldworkers.

 Our reports provide rigorous scientific information to inform Environmental Impact Assessments in the UK.